dorisludo/Electricity-Data-ETL/README.md

 # README

 ## Requirements
 All requirements must be installed and set up for command line usage.
-For further detail, see the **Command Line Usage** section below.

 * Python (3.7)
 * pip (>=10.0)